theo64oliver/ESP-HomeSense/README.md

-# Step 1: How to use all devices
+# ESP side: How to use it

 ## Board architecture:
 - ESP8266